WHO ARE GEORGE‘S BREWERY

 And so, Hop Monster was born.

-The whacky idea behind the brand, thought up by Mark was ‘Hendrix Hop Monster’, a long dead ghost of a brewer that had returned from the grave to put vast quantities of hops back into beer.
+The whacky idea behind the brand thought up by Mark was ‘Hendrix Hop Monster’, a long-dead ghost of a brewer that had returned from the grave to put vast quantities of hops back into the beer.
 A distinct contrast to George’s named after Mark’s father born out of the journey they took and the love they shared for real ale.

 Since then they have experimented and brewed with hops from Australia, New Zealand and across Europe to create different taste experiences.